 - Preheat oven to 350 degrees F. Have ready two or three large cookie sheets lined with parchment or Silpats.

-- Shape dough into 24 balls (use a dry ¼ cup measure).
-Roll the balls in sparkly sugar or extra granulated sugar.
+- Shape dough into 24 balls or scoop with a large cookie scoop.
+Press tops down slightly for more even baking (this is an optional step), then roll the balls in sparkly sugar or extra granulated sugar.
 Place 3 inches apart on cookie sheets and bake one sheet at a time on center rack of oven for 13-15 minutes.
 Cookies should appear cracked on top but still slightly soft.

 Fran(Snookies Cookies) says